AllanMontalvo/Virtualbox-Active-Directory/README.md

 </p>

 **Step 11: Create Additinal Users and Log In**
-- Log in DC-1 as "jane.admin".
+- Log in DC-1 as "mynetwork\jane.admin".
 - Open PowerShell_ise as an adminstrator.
 - Run a script call Generate-Names-Create-Users.ps1
 - Once finished, open Active Directory Users and Computer and observe new users under "_EMPLOYEES"